 The general objective of this project was to contribute to the implementation of energy transition in Serbia, aiming for zero greenhouse gas emissions, energy independence, democratic and decentralized governance of energy and climate policies, through increased participation of civil society in the development and monitoring of reforms in this area.

-A communication campaign was conducted, and a publication was produced.
+- A communication campaign was conducted, and a publication was produced "Energy Transition - Building by Building".

 The project was implemented from December 1, 2022, to March 31, 2024, with the support of the British Embassy in Belgrade.